vivek-30/URL-Shortner/README.md

 # URL Shortner

-A fully efficient URL shortner that shortens/shrinks a given URL(Link) to much shorter URL for user convenience.
+1. A fully efficient URL shortner that shortens/shrinks a given URL(Link) to much shorter URL for user convenience.

-It also keeps a track of number of clicks clicked by a user on every Short url.
+2. It also keeps a track of number of clicks clicked by a user on every Short url.

+3. Allow only valid URL's to get shorten.

 ## Technologies -